 Buy A Book!

-You can find much more on many similar programmes to Captain Zep – Space Detective in Not On Your Telly, a collection of columns and features with an emphasis on lost, censored and just plain forgotten television.
+You can find much more on many similarly overlooked programmes to Captain Zep – Space Detective in Not On Your Telly, a collection of columns and features with an emphasis on lost, censored and just plain forgotten television.
 Not On Your Telly is available in paperback here or from the Kindle Store here.

-Captain Zep – Space Detective is also featured as an example of The Sci-Fi That Time Forgot, which you can find here.
+Captain Zep – Space Detective also features in The Sci-Fi That Time Forgot here.

 © Tim Worthington.